Paul Wellstone: Legacy

-In 2007, former First Lady Rosalynn Carter joined David Wellstone to push Congress to pass legislation regarding mental health insurance.
-Wellstone and Carter worked to pass the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008, which requires equal coverage of mental and physical illnesses when policies include both types of coverage; both testified about the bill before a House subcommittee in 2007.
+In 2007, former First Lady Rosalynn Carter joined their son David Wellstone to push Congress to pass legislation regarding mental health insurance.

+David Wellstone and Carter worked to pass the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008, which requires equal coverage of mental and physical illnesses when policies include both types of coverage; both testified about the bill before a House subcommittee in 2007.
 David said of his father, "Although he was passionate on many issues, there was not another issue that surpassed this in terms of his passion."
-Because Paul Wellstone's brother had had mental illness, Wellstone had fought for changes in mental health and insurance laws when he reached the Senate.
+Because Paul Wellstone's brother Stephen had had mental illness, Wellstone had fought for changes in mental health and insurance laws when he reached the Senate.

 The St. Paul branch of the Emily Program eating disorder clinic has a Wellstone Room in its adult inpatient unit.
 The room is dedicated to Paul and Sheila Wellstone for their work on treating eating disorders.

 On March 5, 2008, the House of Representatives passed H.R.
 1424, the Paul Wellstone Mental Health and Addiction Equity Act of 2007, by a vote of 268–148.
 It was sponsored by Representatives Patrick Kennedy and Jim Ramstad, both of whom are recovering alcoholics.
 The narrower Senate bill S. 558, passed earlier, was introduced by Kennedy's father, Senator Edward Kennedy, Pete Domenici, and Mike Enzi.